What are the latest funding news in the semiconductor industry? (August 2026)

 Why do we include them in the semiconductor industry?

-optoML belongs in the semiconductor industry because the company is a fabless semiconductor startup building AI compute SoCs.
+Fractile belongs in the semiconductor industry because its central product is a proprietary processor for data-center AI inference.

 What is the company stage?